Brittle, flaky functional test code is a problem

 Back to our login page example above.
 Here’s the script to test that page using Visual AI:

 Visual AI makes our script a LOT simpler than before.
-No locators or labels to maintain -- yet we find ALL the bugs on our page.
+No locators or labels to maintain — yet we find ALL the bugs on our page.

-Visual AI takes a different approach to app changes -- whether good (new features) or bad (bugs).
+Visual AI takes a different approach to app changes — whether good (new features) or bad (bugs).

 Instead of forcing you to maintain your test scripts by fine-tuning assertions and constantly adding new ones, Applitools Eyes groups all similar changes that it finds across multiple screens of your app.

 You then specify whether each change is expected or an unexpected bug, with one button click.
 Here’s an example:

 This is a lot quicker than reading through assertion code to update locators and labels.
 What previously took you an hour for one page now takes seconds for multiple pages.
 That’s a lot of time saved!

 You and your team will shave days from your test maintenance efforts.
 You can use that time to increase test coverage.
 Shorten your test schedules.
 Or get home on time.

 Ultrafast cross-browser testing

 For web apps, our SDK can send your page’s DOM snapshot to our Ultrafast Grid, where it can be rendered on up to hundreds of web browsers in parallel, in seconds.
 Each browser can contain different combinations of browser type — Chrome, Firefox, Edge, or IE — viewport size, and user agent string (to simulate mobile devices).

 This lets you get thorough test coverage of responsive UIs, so you can rest assured that you’ve found all bugs on all browsers and viewport sizes.

 For web app bugs, our Root Cause Analysis displays the DOM and CSS differences that underpin visual differences.
 This slashes debugging time from hours to mere minutes.
 Here’s an example of it in action:

 Integrates with your entire test stack

 We don’t believe in rip-and-replace.
-That’s why we have over 50 SDKs, for all popular test automation frameworks -- and some you’ve probably
+That’s why we have over 50 SDKs, for all popular test automation frameworks — and some you’ve probably never heard of.

 If you’re already using JUnit, TestNG, or some other assertion library in your test scripts, you can keep using it and incorporate our SDK so you can ensure that it catches all bugs.
 Then when you’re ready, remove the other assertion libraries so that you have simpler, easier-to-maintain test scripts.

 Applitools integrates with all popular DevOps tools and CI systems.
 So it fits right into your CI/CD process.

 Focus only on what matters

 Unlike simplistic pixel-comparison tools, Visual AI doesn’t highlight false positives — fake bugs — that waste your time.
 And frustrate your developers.

 Here’s an example of pixel comparison differences:

 Since the horizontal bar changed thickness, everything below it is highlighted as a change.
-Not very useful right
+Not very useful, right?

 Only the horizontal line and button are highlighted.
 Exactly what a human user would notice, and no more.
 This saves time for you and your team, so you can focus on expanding coverage and accelerating test schedules.